t-karasova/grs-samples-python/tutorial_filtering.md

 To see the full list of numeric fields you can apply the filters to please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)

-## Filtering by numeric field.
+## Filtering by a numeric field.
 Comparison operators

 All the comparison operators **<=**,  **<**,  **>=**, **>**, **=** are available for filtering expressions.